unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Instantaneous

 Choose an object that you can see within range.
-The object can be a door, a box, a chest, a set of manacles, a padlock, or another object that contains a mundane or magical means that prevents access.
+The object can be a door, a box, a chest, a set of manacles, a padlock, or another object that contains a mundane or tek means that prevents access.

 A target that is held shut by a mundane lock or that is stuck or barred becomes unlocked, unstuck, or unbarred.
 If the object has multiple locks, only one of them is unlocked.